Higher education in Quebec: 1960–2000

 In 1975, NADEAU Report was commissioned.

 Higher education in Quebec was also subject to a cultural development policy in 1978.
 In 1978, Les Collèges de Québec Nouvelles Étapes Report was commissioned.

 The Commission d'etude sur les Universities (CEU) was commissioned as for volumes in 1979.

 Essentially, "the reforms fundamentally altered the character and pattern of education, changing it from a decentralized, church dominated system serving an elite to a centralized, state controlled one catering to a mass population."

 During the eighties, the number of students enrolled in post-secondary studies once again exceeded the forecasts.

 Forecast for 1986 was 100,000 students in the colleges – actual number: 160,000.
-In the universities - forecast: 90,000 student, and the actual number of enrollments were 115,000.
+In the universities - forecast: 90,000 student, and the actual number of enrolments were 115,000.

 A major recession in 1981-1982 led to increased levels of unemployment, reduction of salaries, a series of budget cuts to the universities.
 As a consequence, left the universities to deal with increasing number of students with reduced resources.